 With infidelity being noted as the cause in up to 40% of divorces, it is common to question the effects these indiscretions may have on your divorce proceedings.
-Whether you or your spouse was involved in an extramarital affair it will be critical to discuss with your Pensacola Divorce Attorney how these actions can hinder or aid your divorce proceedings.
+Whether you or your spouse was involved in an extramarital affair it will be critical to discuss with your divorce attorney how these actions can hinder or aid your divorce proceedings.

 Because Florida is a “no fault” state, meaning there need not be a legal reason behind your decision to divorce your spouse, there is a common belief that an affair will have no effect on a divorce proceeding.
 However, this idea is far from the truth.
 Infidelity may be taken into account when determining division of assets and liabilities, alimony, and child custody.

 Under Florida Statute 61.08, the overarching standard in an alimony argument is the factual finding of a spouse’s need for such financial support and the respective ability to fulfill this need by the payor spouse.
 However, after this initial determination, the court is given broad discretion in the award amount.
 Statute provides a number of factors for the court to consider, however; the weight of each factor is dependent upon the judge.
 One of these explicit factors is adultery.
 As stated in 61.08, when awarding alimony “the court may consider the adultery of either spouse and the circumstances thereof in determining the amount of alimony…to be awarded.”
 However, historically the court will only take into account adultery of a spouse if this extramarital relationship resulted in a depletion of marital assets.
 This generally requires a showing that the spouse spent large amounts of money on gifts, vacations, or support for their paramour.
 The court will take these expenditures into consideration when determining the amount of support necessary for the other party.